lightsource713/portfolio-pessol/README.md

 ## Insights

-In this last year of high school at Escola SESI SENAI, I will show you everything I have produced so far.
+In this last year of high school at SESI SENAI, I will show you everything I have produced so far.
 A lot of dedication was put into building this portfolio, in order to represent your best version and your authenticity. 🤍

 ## 🔗 Links